Sosixsu/Statistics-computing-consolidation-project-in-Python/README.md

 # Statistics Computing Consolidation Project

+Hello there,

-This repository is organized as a **single statistics computing project** rather than as a list of isolated homework files.
+This repository is organized as a **single statistics computing project**.
 The goal is to show how simulation, estimation, regression, asymptotic reasoning, and visualization can be integrated into one reproducible Python workflow.

 ## Project idea